tinythings/sysinspect/docs/global_config.rst

     List of subdirectories within ``fileserver.models.root``, exporting models.
 If a model is not in the list, it will not be available for the minions.

+``telemetry.location``

+    Location of the telemetry local database.
+This is a directory, where the key/value database is located and records all results, coming from the minion when processing a given query.
+Default is set to ``/var/tmp/sysinspect/telemetry``.

 Example configuration for the Sysinspect Master:

 .. code-block:: yaml